National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Go back to this table to get

-    1.  …patients that didn’t have a documented animal event.
+    1.  …patients that didn't have a documented animal event.
     1.  …useful variables the logic liaisons calculated for us.

-1. Click the `patient_ll` transform, then click the blue plus button, then select “SQL code” (again).
+1. Click the `patient_ll` transform, then click the blue plus button, then select "SQL code" (again).

 1. Click the gray plus button (above the code), and click the `observation` transform.

-1. Change the new transform’s name from “unnamed” to `patient`.
+1. Change the new transform's name from "unnamed" to `patient`.

-1. Click “Save as dataset”, so it’s toggled blue.
+1. Click "Save as dataset", so it's toggled blue.

 1. Verify that you have two inputs: `patient_ll` & `patient`.
-The colors are orange & purple, but the order doesn’t matter.
+The colors are orange & purple, but the order doesn't matter.

 1. Replace the code with